taotsi/DroneWorld/README.md

     for example, `go 0 5 2` means flying to (0, 5, 2).
 ENU coordinate system, +x, +y and +z means east, north, and up.

+for more commands, go to src/world.cc, for definition of ProcessInput()

 ### run test.py

 ## Python Client